antonioortegajr/Spider-Man-GoogleMap-with-Marvel-API/README.md

 All points have been chosen by me.

+Currently in thte process of chosing the kinds of data that would be standard on any given point.

+The points are all locations where an event occured or many events occured to influence the life of Spider-Man

 The Marvel API will be used to provide data such as issue cover images, location data, etc..

 http://developer.marvel.com/docs